Abhijitaundhkar/ChoiceTechLab/README.md

 # Folder Structure

-src->config->database connections and authentication configurations like JWT.
+src->config->database connections and authentication configurations like JWT and redis(only connection is showed for redis).

 src->controller->handling all your business logic.